 I looked at the financial costs and value of each type of publishing.
 All the research indicates the average author makes approximately $10,000 per year.
 This is alarming for me, as a single person I cannot live off of that.
 I looked at the costs involved and the financial benefits for me in the end, and made my decision to self publish.
 Basically, self publishing with a self publisher means that I have a publisher I pay to edit, create my cover, deal with distributors, create the files for e-book and paper distribution, create a marketing strategy and can pay them for any other services that I choose to hire them for.
 That means they do not take any royalties from me on my book sales.
 I have paid for everything up front.

 Traditional publishing means that you do not pay upfront for any of this, in fact they may give you money up front understanding you have to live and pay bills while you write.
 They instead take part of your royalties from every book that sells, usually for life (not for a certain number of books sold, but for every book sold as long as it is for sale somewhere in the world).
 This ranges according to the publisher.
 I don’t have any clue on how much this really costs in absolute numbers, but the percentage is high and the research indicated that it would be significant.
 So, this played into my decision to self publish.
 As a note here, be aware that some self publishing firms do this too, so read your contract very carefully before you make your decision.
+The biggest reason to go the traditional route is that they have a well oiled marketing program and they can sell your book for you.

 I am taking all the financial risks, I looked at my personal finances and made some hard decisions, and the decision to invest in myself in order to get my book published.
 I hope it works out, but in life nothing ventured, nothing gained right??